tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 * Sample utterances are phrases that a user can use to start a conversation with the bot.

-* These sample utterances will be used by the deep learning algorithm of Amazon Lex to understand the context of the conversation, the more different sample utterances you add, the better the conversation will flow between the bot and the user.
-We will start adding the following sample utterances.
+* These sample utterances will be used by the deep learning algorithm of Amazon Lex to understand the context of the conversation.
+The more different sample utterances are added, the better the conversation will flow between the bot and the user.
+We will start by adding the following sample utterances:

   * `I want to convert CAD to BTC`
   * `I want to convert dollars to BTC`